Summary

 Mining Searches

 Mining searches are carried out in areas of England and Wales that have a history of mining.
+A mining search is essential for assessing the risk of subsidence and unstable ground due to historic or current mining activity.
 They can help give information associated with mining, like historic or recent mining activity and nearby mine shafts.

-There are a number of other types of search which may or may not apply, depending on the location of the property you are purchasing – these include rail searches or tin mining searches.
+There are a number of other conveyancing searches which may or may not apply, depending on the location of the property you are purchasing – these include rail searches or tin mining searches.
+These additional searches might be necessary based on issues highlighted in the mandatory searches or due to specific concerns about the property.
+A specific planning search can uncover planning issues that affect a property, such as valid planning permissions on property extensions.

 You should discuss the range of other searches with your conveyancing solicitor if you think they may be relevant.